 This Classic Rock Band Narrowly Missed The No. 1 Spot So Many Times It Set A Record

 Creedence Clearwater Revival is one of the bestselling bands ever, and they released a slew of hit singles that established them as a foundational classic rock band — so many that it set a record for almost topping the pop chart a staggering number of times.
-Also known as Creedence or CCR, the hard rock-meets-swamp rock act from California and led by singer-songwriter-guitarist John Fogerty, has sold more than 30 million albums in the U.S. alone, and millions more in singles, many of them during its hippie/young Boomer era heyday.
-CCR was objectively one of the most successful and popular bands of 1969, a year that virtually defines rock history, and into 1970 as well.
+Also known as Creedence or CCR, the hard rock-meets-swamp rock act from California and led by singer-songwriter-guitarist John Fogerty, has sold more than 30 million albums in the U.S. alone and millions more in singles, many of them during its hippie/young Boomer era heyday.
+CCR was objectively one of the most successful and popular bands of 1969, a year full of songs that virtually define rock history, and into 1970 as well.

 Creedence Clearwater Revival's achievement is a chart record certified by Billboard, chronicler of musical consumption data.
 No band has hit the No. 2 spot more times than Creedence Clearwater Revival without also reaching No. 1 at some point.
 The rock band did it all within a condensed period of time, too.